 Tooth enamel is usually slightly translucent, so when a dentist sees enamel going a chalky white color, it's usually a sign of tooth decay.

-The first thing you may FEEL might be a reaction to SWEET things or sour/acidic things like fruit juice.
+The first thing you may FEEL might be a reaction to hot or cold things or sour/acidic things like fruit juice.
 This could also just be simple sensitivity, so don't panic!
 Just go along to your dentist and get it checked.

 Another one of the earliest symptoms of tooth decay is also pain when you fly in a commercial airliner or jet.
 This is caused by the reduced pressure in the aircraft cabin.
 Of course, the inside of the cabin is pressurized, but only to equivalent of about 5000 feet altitude.
 Imagine being whisked up in a ski lift from near sea level to 5000 feet in a few minutes - your ears would be popping!
 And if your tooth has a small cavity, the rapid pressure change will hurt, too!
 Dentists call it "barodontalgia".